 Pour marinade over veggies.
 Stir ingredients to combine.
 Refrigerate overnight.

-Here’s a serving of Copper Pennies.
-This is such a nice luncheon salad.
+Copper Pennies make such a nice luncheon salad.

 Here’s the recipe.